luboganev/luboganev.github.io/_posts/2016-05-15-clean-architecture-pt5.md

 }
 {% endhighlight %}

 Each time the _OnCreate()_ method is invoked, we check if the _ObjectGraphHolder_ already contains an _ObjectGraph_ with the particular id related to this _Activity_.
-If it doesn't we, create a new scoped graph and put it in the _ObjectGraphHolder_, which gives us in return a new id for it.
+If it doesn't, we create a new scoped graph and put it in the _ObjectGraphHolder_, which gives us in return a new id for it.

-Since the id, which the _ObjectGraphHolder_ gives us when we put a new _ObjectGraph_ in it, is our only way of accessing it, we need to save it through configuration changes.
+The id, which the _ObjectGraphHolder_ gives us when we put a new _ObjectGraph_ in it, is our only way of accessing it.
+Therefore, we need to save it through configuration changes.
 When a configuration change occurs, we first try to restore it and after that we are be able to request the stored _ObjectGraph_ again in the _OnCreate()_ method.

 The final piece of the _ObjectGraph_ handling is making sure to remove it from the _ObjectGraphHolder_ when its related _Activity_ finishes.
-This is performed in the _onDestroyObjectGraph()_ which is called from the _onDestroy()_ method only if the _Activity_ is finishing.
+This is performed in the _onDestroyObjectGraph()_ method which is called from the _onDestroy()_ method only if the _Activity_ is finishing.

 #### The new Navigator
 The main purpose of the _Navigator_ class is to provide an abstraction around the navigation methods of an _Activity_ such as _startActivity()_ as well as the building of _Intent_ objects.
-In order to be able to do that, it needs to have an instance to the currently visible _Activity_.
-This becomes problematic when the instance of the _Navigator_ is retained through configuration change, because the Activity it contains gets destroyed.
+In order to do that, it needs to have an reference to the currently visible _Activity_.
+This becomes problematic when the instance of the _Navigator_ is retained through configuration changes, because the Activity it contains gets destroyed.
 Therefore its implementation has been updated a bit and now it gets the latest _Activity_ through a setter.

 {% highlight java %}
 private Activity mActivity;